1. Project Vision: Towards a Symbiotic Game Engine

 3. Data Dissociation: The Key to Flexibility

-The data for a single entity is physically scattered across multiple Pages, but it is logically unified by its EntityMetadata
+The data for a single entity is physically scattered across multiple Pages, but it is logically unified by its EntityMetadata.
+This is the architectural key that unlocks our required flexibility.

 How Key Operations Work

-Iteration (e.g., Query<(&mut Position, &Velocity)>
+Iteration (e.g., Query<(&mut Position, &Velocity)>)

 - Performance: Near-Optimal.